Corporate citizenship and brand: Striking the right balance

 The success of the STEM program has taught us that getting employees engaged in corporate citizenship activities requires focusing on something they care about.
 But different people care about different things.
 It’s essential to provide a well-rounded approach that offers employees different ways to get involved and to give back.
 In addition to the STEM Scholarship, our approach includes several other programs that offer ample opportunity for employee participation.

 Technology for Social Good: We know that non-profits and the social sector as a whole face systemic challenges in using technology; yet they stand to benefit significantly from new systems and tools.
 With our Technology for Social Good program we’re partnering with Microsoft Philanthropies to bring the power of the cloud and digital technology to non-profits to transform their workplaces and accelerate their social impact.
-SOS Children’s Villages International is an example where we’re working with a non-profit organization to upgrade its systems to help deliver greater impact to more children.
 Our Technology for Social Good program also offers opportunities for our people to work with the non-profit organizations.

 Junior Achievement: Through our partnership with Junior Achievement we support the development of youth skills for the digital era to help equip the future workforce, which is a key business focus for us.
 We’re also Junior Achievement Worldwide’s global technology partner.
 The partnership provides the chance for our people to volunteer in a variety of ways, including being mentors.
 Late last year, I had the opportunity to work with a group of Junior Achievement students to help them create their personal brand.
 It’s safe to say that I got as much out of the experience as they did.
 And recently our marketing leadership team took time during our annual planning meeting to work with a group of JA students.